 Photo: Students from St. Tim’s School helping build furniture that will grace their new dining hall.

 Thos.
 Moser opens its doors to woodworking schools throughout the area, including the Maine School of Cabinetry, Center for Furniture Craftsmanship, and local community colleges.
 We are passionate about sharing our space with those who have expressed an interest in woodworking.

 Through shop tours, job shadowing, and internship programs, we can help students navigate potential career paths in the woodworking trade, from building and manufacturing to sourcing and designing.
 We also highly emphasize cultivating young designers who embody the principles of craft that we at Moser hold dear.
 We have collaborated with several emerging young designers, including Fahmida Lam, designer of our Fahmida Chair, and provided a platform for sharing their work.

 Designers, including Fahmida Lam, designer of our Fahmida Chair, are provided a platform for sharing their work.

 CUSTOMER IN RESIDeNCE

 In the fall of 2007, we launched our first Customer in Residence (CIR) program, a week-long immersion into the Thos.
 Moser workshop.
-This program was inspired by Tom Moser’s friend who wanted a handmade desk.
+This program was inspired by Tom Moser’s friend, who wanted a handmade desk.
 Tom suggested he come into the workshop and learn how to make it himself.
-Working side-by-side a master craftsman, he was able to take a design from start to finish all by himself.
-It was such a great experience; he encouraged us to offer it to others.
+Working side-by-side with a master craftsman, he was able to take a design from start to finish all by himself.
+It was a great experience; he encouraged us to offer it to others.